stepsal/chainlink-aws-setup/README.md

 ### Provision the EC2 Instance

 Provision the EC2 Instance and automatically install the Chainlink node.
-This command will return the <instance_id> of the newly created node.
+This command will return the INSTANCE_ID of the created node.

 ```
 aws ec2 run-instances \